Imadndk/Orange_Internship/README.md

 # Orange Maroc Internship (Orange Summer Challenge 2024)
-# AI Watch: Real-Time Health Monitoring and Alert System
+# AI Bracelet: Real-Time Health Monitoring and Alert System

-The **AI Watch Project** is an innovative health monitoring solution designed to predict and alert users about critical health conditions such as heart attacks, hyperglycemia, and hypoglycemia.
+The **AI Bracelet Project** is an innovative health monitoring solution designed to predict and alert users about critical health conditions such as heart attacks, hyperglycemia, and hypoglycemia.
 Leveraging **IoT devices**, **machine learning**, and **generative AI**, it provides real-time insights and personalized health reports accessible via a mobile app.

 ---